Zest-studi-o/P03-Hangman/README.md

 - [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w) - I used this tutorial to help me with understanding how to create a basic hangman game to build upon it using Python.

-- I used other student examples as a reference to understand how to build my own game and what is expected for the app and readme, [Hangman 1](https://github.com/PedroCristo/portfolio_project_3), [Hangman 2](https://github.com/one1189/hangman) those projects were also helpful to find resources that helped me build the game, such as the use of ASCII Art, Lucid Chart, Colorama or reference material.
+- I used other student examples as a reference to understand how to build my own game and what is expected for the app and readme, [Hangman 1](https://github.com/PedroCristo/portfolio_project_3), [Hangman 2](https://github.com/one1189/hangman) those projects were also helpful to find resources that helped me build the game, such as the use of ASCII Art, Lucid Chart, or other reference material.

 ### Content